evpo/EncryptPad/deps/botan/doc/api_ref/rng.rst

   #endif

-Unlike nearly any other object in Botan it is acceptable to share a single instance of ``System_RNG`` between threads, because the underlying RNG is itself thread safe due to being serialized by a mutex in the kernel itself.
+Unlike nearly any other object in Botan it is acceptable to share a single instance of ``System_RNG`` between threads without locking, because the underlying RNG is itself thread safe due to being serialized by a mutex in the kernel itself.

 AutoSeeded_RNG
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 AutoSeeded_RNG is type naming a 'best available' userspace PRNG.
-The exact definition of this has changed over time and may change in the future, fortunately there is no compatibility concerns when changing any RNG since the only expectation is it produces bits indistinguishable from random.
+The exact definition of this has changed over time and may change again in the future.
+Fortunately there is no compatibility concerns when changing any RNG since the only expectation is it produces bits indistinguishable from random.